vitor-mariano/tumblr-php/README.md

 ]);
 ```
 ### Exceptions
-Request methods may receive errors, generaly `401 not authorized` and `404 not found`.
-These errors calls exceptions like `GuzzleHttp\Exception\ClientException`, `GuzzleHttp\Exception\ServerException` etc., that can be treated with `try...catch`.
+Request methods may receive errors, generaly `401 not authorized` and `404 not found`, throwing exceptions like `GuzzleHttp\Exception\ClientException`, `GuzzleHttp\Exception\ServerException` etc., which should be treated with `try...catch`.
 See the [Guzzle documentation](http://docs.guzzlephp.org/en/latest/quickstart.html#exceptions) for more information.
 ``` php
 try {
     $client->get('blog/nutright.tumblr.com/followers', ['api_key' => true]);